syncfusion-content/javascript-docs/js/Diagram/BPMN-Shapes.md

 ### Sequence

-A Sequence flow shows the order in which the activities are performed in a BPMN Process and is repesented with a solid graphical line.The type of sequence are as follows.
+A Sequence flow shows the order in which the activities are performed in a BPMN Process and is represented with a solid graphical line.The type of sequence are as follows.

 * Normal
 * Conditional